fargeo/archesguides/_pages/installing.md

 Much of the installation process is system specific, so make sure you are following the proper section of the guide for your operating system.
 {: .notice--info}

- Once you have all the required software installed, follow the [Arches Installation Guide](https://www.archesproject.org/documentation/) for step by step instructions for installing Arches itself.
+ Once you have all of the required software installed, follow the [Arches Installation Guide](https://www.archesproject.org/documentation/) for step by step instructions for installing Arches itself.